Indranisarker/EducationQuizApp_frontend/README.md

 # Quiz App Project

 ## Overview
-The app offers two enrollment options: one for educators and another for students.
-Educators have the ability to create custom quizzes, while students can attempt these quizzes to assess their knowledge and skills.
-The quiz results are accessible to students, accompanied by feedback.
-The primary aim of this app is to enhance the learning process, providing a more engaging, personalized, and efficient tool for educators and learners, facilitating assessment and knowledge acquisition.
+The app offers dual enrollment: one for educators and another for students.
+Educators have the ability to create custom quizzes, while students can attempt these quizzes to test their knowledge and skills.
+Students have access to quiz results and feedback for examination.
+Additionally, educators can create quiz notices with course topics, and students receive notifications for these quizzes.

 ## Features
-- **Dual Enrollment:** Educators and students have distinct enrollment pathways.
+- **Dual Enrollment:** Options for educators and students to enroll separately.
-- **Quiz Creation:** Educators can design custom quizzes tailored to their needs.
+- **Quiz Creation (Educators):** Ability for educators to craft custom quizzes.
-- **Quiz Attempt:** Students can take quizzes to test their knowledge and skills.
+- **Quiz Attempt (Students):** Students can test their knowledge and skills through quizzes.
-- **Results and Feedback:** Accessible results and feedback help students analyze their performance.
+- **Results and Feedback:** Accessible quiz results and feedback for students.
-- **Enhanced Learning:** Aims to improve the learning process by offering a versatile assessment tool.
+- **Quiz Notices (Educators):** Educators can create quiz notifications with course topics.
+- **Notifications (Students):** Students receive notifications for upcoming quizzes.

 ## Objectives
-- **Engaging Learning:** Enhance engagement through interactive quizzes.
+- **Engagement:** Enhance engagement through interactive quizzes and notifications.
-- **Personalized Learning:** Tailor quizzes to cater to individual learning needs.
-- **Efficient Assessment:** Provide an efficient method for educators to assess students' knowledge.
+- **Assessment:** Provide an assessment tool for educators and students.
-- **Knowledge Acquisition:** Facilitate the acquisition of knowledge and skills through interactive quizzes.
+- **Feedback:** Offer feedback to aid in learning and improvement.
+- **Facilitate Communication:** Enable communication via quiz notices and notifications.

 ## How to Use
-1. **Enrollment:** Choose the educator or student enrollment option.
+1. **Enrollment:** Choose either educator or student enrollment.
-2. **Quiz Creation (Educators):** Create custom quizzes based on subjects or topics.
+2. **Quiz Creation (Educators):** Craft custom quizzes based on course material.
-3. **Quiz Attempt (Students):** Attempt quizzes to test knowledge and skills.
+3. **Quiz Attempt (Students):** Engage in quizzes to evaluate knowledge.
 4. **Review Results:** Access quiz results and feedback for self-assessment and improvement.
+5. **Quiz Notices (Educators):** Create quiz notifications for upcoming assessments.
+6. **Notifications (Students):** Receive notifications for scheduled quizzes.

 For more details, please visit https://github.com/Indranisarker/EducationQuizApp_frontend.git